-There are many types of electricity-run heaters on the market (electric fan heaters, convection heaters, oil-filled electric radiators, storage heaters and glass panel heaters including infrared) so it’s important you get the right advice when it comes to choosing what type best suits your home and your needs.
+There are many types of electricity-run heaters on the market (electric heater, fan heater, convection heater, oil filled radiator, storage heater, electric radiator, halogen heater, ceramic heater and glass panel heater including infrared) so it's important you get the right advice when it comes to choosing what type best suits your home and your needs.

 Glass panel heaters are sleek, slimline flat glass panels that run on electricity and heat your home efficiently and quickly.
 Some of these heaters are great for small rooms, rooms that are not used very frequently or for short amounts of time, and infrared glass panel heaters can replace normal heaters and provide a stylish element in any room - regardless of its size.

-Glass panel heaters are low-cost and easy to use but still come with advanced features such as controllable programming with digital touch technology, adjustable temperature control or LCD display.
-Many have a very aesthetically pleasing finish, a slimline design and are light enough to be wall mounted with simple bracket fittings.
+Glass panel heaters are low-cost and easy to use but still come with advanced features such as controllable programming with digital touch technology, adjustable temperature control or LCD display, which may even be done by remote control or integrated as a smart heater.
+Many have a very aesthetically pleasing finish, a slimline design and are light enough to be wall mounted with simple mounting bracket fittings.
 Most are plug and play and require no third-party installation by an electrician.

-Convection means that the air is heated that enters vents on the bottom of the heater which comes out of a top vent and creates a warm air current that rises and is distributed around the room until it cools and begins to drop again- this causes the air to circulate as the warm air displaces the cool air above the heater.
-The front of the panel provides some radiative heat too as it also heats up.
+Convection means that the air is heated that enters vents on the bottom of the heater which comes out of a top vent and creates a warm air current that rises and is distributed around the room until it cools and begins to drop again- this causes the air to circulate as the warm air displaces the cool air above the heating unit.
+The front of the panel provides some radiant heat too as it also heats up.

-Infrared glass panel heaters: instead of heating the surrounding air, as does conventional heating, infrared is a form of radiant heating that heats the surfaces of objects placed directly in front of an infrared heating panel.
-These panels transmit Far infrared waves that aren’t visible, nor do they contain UV light, but they get absorbed by our skin and any objects directly in front of the panel, providing heat much in the same way the infrared rays from the sun feel warm on our skin.
+Infrared glass panel heaters: instead of heating the surrounding air, as does conventional heating, infrared is a form of radiant heat that heats the surfaces of objects placed directly in front of an infrared heating panel.
+This radiant heater transmits Far infrared waves that aren't visible, nor does it contain UV light, but it gets absorbed by our skin and any objects directly in front of the panel, providing heat much in the same way the infrared rays from the sun feel warm on our skin.